The First Step Toward a Permanent Home

 New York City offers the most comprehensive shelter system for single adults in the country.

-Project Renewal’s seven emergency shelters house almost 3,000 people each year, connecting those who need a home with the safe environment and supportive services they need.
+Project Renewal’s 11 emergency shelters house almost 2,500 people each year, connecting those who need a home with the safe environment and supportive services they need.
 We work mainly with clients with histories of substance use and mental illness diagnoses as they work toward health, sobriety, and ultimately, employment and permanent housing.
 We are committed to helping our clients move out of shelter and into homes of their own.

 What is an emergency shelter?